-The Religion Today course at Year 9 enables students to explore values that are important to them at this stage of their personal development.
-The course investigates how the many values, ethics and morals that people exhibit in life are based on many contributors, including core religious values.
+The Religion Today course at Year 9 enables students to explore ethical dilemmas that are relevant to their stage of development.
+The course investigates how the many values, ethics and morals people exhibit in life are based on many contributors, including core religious values.